-Natasha Boylan, M.S., CF-SLP joined Monkey Mouths in 2017 as a speech pathology graduate from Texas Woman’s University.
-She is completing her Clinical Fellowship Year under the supervision of Karen Pieters and Erin Bernett.
+Natasha Boylan, M.S., CCC-SLP joined Monkey Mouths in 2017 as a speech pathology graduate from Texas Woman’s University.
+She completed her Clinical Fellowship Year under the supervision of Karen Pieters and Erin Bernett.
 Natasha holds a bachelor’s degree in special education from The University of Texas at Austin.
 She previously worked as a special education teacher for 6 years in Hurst-Euless-Bedford ISD for children with moderate to severe disabilities.
-Natasha felt a career in speech-language pathology would provide a way in which to make a greater impact in the lives of children with disabilities and their families and is the reason she pursued a master’s degree.
+Natasha felt a career in speech-language pathology would provide a way to make a greater impact on the lives of children with disabilities and their families, which is why she pursued a master’s degree.
 Upon employment at Monkey Mouths, Natasha received training in the Sound Card System, PROMPT Therapy, Lori Overland Sensory-Motor Feeding Therapy, Talk Tools Oral-Motor Placement Therapy, and Nancy Kaufman Apraxia System.
 In her free time she enjoys yoga, cooking, traveling and spending time with her husband, Chris.
 Hook ‘em Horns!

 Ethan C. loves therapy because it is fun!